AuthorCarpentry/orcid-and-impact/README.md

 ## What you will learn:

-- Create an impact Story account and link to OrcID
+- Create an  account and link to OrcID
-- Observe OAuth token granted to ImpactStory to access ORCID account and its duration
+- Observe OAuth token granted to access ORCID account and its duration
 - Observe metrics displaying next to works harvested from the OrCiD profile